mzet-/z-field-manual/README.md

 4.1.
 Hack 3rd party entity that delivers service to target (T1195) 4.1.1.
 Open source Software supplier
 4.1.2.
 Commercial Software supplier
 4.1.3.
-Hack target's contractor
-4.1.4.
-Hack company that
+Hack company that provides services to the target 4.1.4.
+Hack target's contractor worker
 4.2.
 [AND] Hack "to be acquired" company
 4.2.1.
 Get knowledge about near aquisitions
 4.2.1.
 Hack the company that is going to be acquired